MindTheGap-ERC/CarbonateStratPalEvo/REPRODUCEME.md

 ## 2. Inspection of provided data

 All produced data is in the folder _/data/_.
-For a detailed description of the data structure and contents see the file _/data/R_outputs/codebook.md_ (for outputs from R) and _/data/matlab_outputs/codebook.md_ (for outputs from matlab)
+For a detailed description of the data structure and contents see the file _/data/R_outputs/codebook.md_ (for outputs from R) and _/data/matlab_outputs/codebook.md_ (for outputs from matlab).

+R outputs can be visualized using the scripts in _code/visualize_data.R_.

 ## 3. Reproduction of figures